als-computing/arroyopy/README.md

 - Single process
 - Chain of processes where listening, processing and publishing can linked together through a protocol like ZMQ.
 One process's publisher can communicate with another process's listener, etc.

-This library is intended to provide abstract classes, and will also include more specific common subclasses, like those that communicate over ZMQ.
+This library is intended to provide abstract classes, and will also include more specific common subclasses, like those that communicate over ZMQ or Redis.

 ```mermaid

 ---
 title: Some sweet classes